-The requirement for land totalling up to 2.0 million km2 for solar PV and wind in the NZE Scenario needs to be put into context.
-It is much less than the global requirement for land for crops in 2020 (12.2 million km2) or for built-up areas in the same year (about 4.3 million km2).
+The requirement for land totalling up to 2.0 million km for solar PV and wind in the NZE Scenario needs to be put into context.
+It is much less than the global requirement for land for crops in 2020 (12.2 million km) or for built-up areas in the same year (about 4.3 million km).
 But it is more useful to look at solar PV and wind requirements as a proportion of the land that is suitable for such projects, and we have attempted to do this.
 Suitable land in this analysis includes grasslands, shrub-covered areas, sparsely naturally vegetated areas, terrestrial barren land.
-It also includes most agricultural land on the basis that many projects have already demonstrated that farming activities can co-exist with onshore wind projects.
+It also includes most agricultural land on the basis that many projects.
 However, it excludes artificial surfaces (including urban and associated areas), tree-covered areas, woody crops, mangroves, aquatic or regularly flooded areas, and permanent snow and glaciers.

-This analysis results in about one-third of global land being ruled out as unsuitable for solar PV and wind, leaving just over 80 million km2 as suitable, based on available land area data (FAO, n.d.).
+This analysis results in about one-third of global land being ruled out as unsuitable for solar PV and wind, leaving just over 80 million km as suitable, based on available land area data (FAO, n.d.).
 In the NZE Scenario, the global share of suitable land occupied by onshore wind and solar PV rises from about 0.2% in 2022 to up to 0.9% in 2030 and up to 2.5% in 2050, though the share varies widely by region.
 The increase in the land required for solar PV and wind in the NZE Scenario is certainly significant, but it is hard to argue that the world does not have the necessary space.